-Since we moved into the hotel and as a result of the quality of care from all involved, 66 people have moved on from the shelter.
+As a result of the quality of care from all involved, 89 people have moved on from the hotel.
 They are now in privately rented, hostel, temporary or supported accommodation and some have re-connected with friends and family.
-We have been working in conjunction with our local councils and agencies such as Street Outreach and have had individuals in the hotel through referrals via multiple agencies.
+The Nottingham Night Shelter has been working in conjunction with local councils and agencies and has received referrals from a variety of sources.

 We’re delighted to be able to share two positive stories, both of which have taken place during the pandemic.
 These personal stories are a true testament to our support staff, who have been working day and night to protect and support some of Nottingham’s most vulnerable people.
 Names and information have been altered to protect identities.